PhoenixMP/Capstone-2/README.md

 The songs featured on this website have been transformed into interactive gameplay for demonstration and educational purposes only.
 The MIDI files used to create these musical experiences were sourced primarily from freemidi.org, and a piano arrangement for the track 'I'm Just a Ken' (from the Barbie movie) was contributed by user Mattea Lee on MuseScore.
 I do not claim ownership or rights to the original songs, which are popular mainstream compositions subject to copyright protection.
 The transformation of MIDI files into interactive gameplay, including note data manipulation and conversion into MP3 format, has been undertaken solely for the purpose of showcasing technical capabilities and creative innovation.
 No commercial use or distribution of the songs is intended or implied.

-If you are the rights holder of any of the compositions featured on this website and have concerns about their usage, please contact me so that I can propmptly address any issues.
+If you are the rights holder of any of the compositions featured on this website and have concerns about their usage, please contact me so that I can promptly address any issues.